Best UK Robo-Advisors Compared & Reviewed

 Pros

-• Cheap – robo-advisors are a form of passive fund management as they invest in trackers called ETFs (exchange-traded funds) that require less human interaction from a fund manager, which makes them cheaper investment products.
+• Cheap – robo-advisors are a form of passive fund management as they invest in trackers called ETFs (exchange-traded funds).
+These need less human interaction from a fund manager, which makes them cheaper investment products.

 • Low minimum investment – you can invest as little as £1 with a robo-advisor when you open an account